postandcourier/infant-mortality/two-main-text.md

 Driggers visits nine mothers each week.

 The program’s goal is 25 for each of the five nurses currently participating.
-The program serves 29 mothers, but that’s expected to grow rapidly.
+The program serves 29 mothers, but that number is expected to grow rapidly.

 Of the state’s many, but mostly scattered, uncoordinated and underfunded efforts to combat infant mortality, the Nurse Family Partnership offers a proven track record.